nabil828/comp4537-f22/Labs/Lab 8 - Error Handling/readme.md

 # Error Handling
 Probably in A1 you have seen your node.js server crashes because of an error.
-And Hopefully, you have tried to handle these errors.
+And hopefully, you have tried to handle these errors.
 In this lab,  you should replace all your error handling logic into one place, make use of custom errors classes, and overwrite the default Express Error Handler.

 It is not just the user experience that dictates why we should care for error handling.
 Error handling is a must if we want our program to be secure, resilient, high-performing and bug-free.

 # Task 1 - Introduce Custom API Exceptions/Errors
 Similar to what we did in the [last example](https://github.com/nabil828/comp4537repo/tree/main/Tutorials/Error-Handling/Express%20Error-Handling#example) in the lecture, introduce new exceptions like `PokemonBadRequest`, `PokemonBadRequestMissingID`, `PokemonDbError` , or `PokemonNotFoundError`.
 Maintain the hierarchy between related exceptions.
 For example, `PokemonBadRequestMissingID` should extends `PokemonBadRequest`